 The experience of “high” from meth only lasts five to 30 minutes then, the lingering effects can last up to 12 hours.
-Consequently, it causes difficult emotional and physical symptoms, such as depression and insomnia.
+Consequently, it causes difficult emotional and physical symptoms of a meth addict, such as depression and insomnia.
 As a result, meth addiction often follows a pattern of bingeing on the drug for several days at a time, followed by a crash.

 Certainly that the short duration of the drug’s euphoric effects may cause you to reuse the substance, which can increase your tolerance to meth.
 As a result of your tolerance to the drug, you will need to take higher doses to achieve the desired effects.
 In fact, some users are smoking or injecting meth to experience a stronger, more immediate high.

 Effects of Meth Addiction

 Why is meth addictive?
 Most users try to maintain the high by taking more of the drug.
 In some cases, people indulge in a form of binging known as a “run,” foregoing food and sleep while continuing to take the drug for up to several days.